Andrei-XR/Andrei-XR/README.md

 # Hi, I’m Andrei Xavier 👋

-🙋🏽‍♂️ Sou desenvolvedor de software em Curitiba, Paraná, Brasil.<br/>
+🙋🏽‍♂️ I am a software developer in Curitiba, Paraná, Brazil.<br/>
-👨🏽‍🎓 Minha formação é em Tecnologia da Informação.<br/>
+👨🏽‍🎓 My background is in Information Technology.<br/>
-💻 Atualmente trabalho com a plataforma .NET em geral, Php e Python.<br/>
+💻 Currently I work with the .NET platform in general, Php and Python.<br/>
-🏋🏽‍♂️ Meus Hobbies são praticar esportes.<br/>
+🏋🏽‍♂️ My hobbies are playing sports.<br/>